Get Schooled

 Learn about careers and industries directly from people working in them through our career video series, The Way!
 Watching professionals share their journeys from college to the career that they love can help you identify what interests you.
 You may be surprised to find how many people found their passions and pathways through trial and error!

-How to choose A college major
+How to choose a college major

 Talk to your academic advisor and professors